-Idaho has a state Child Tax Credit of \$205 for each qualified dependent.
-Nonresidents aren't qualified for the credit, and part-year residents only qualify for the time they are Idaho residents.
+Idaho has a state Child Tax Credit of \$205 for each qualifying child.
+Nonresidents don't qualify for the credit, and part-year residents only qualify for the time they are Idaho residents.

 To qualify for the Idaho Child Tax Credit, the child must: